MicrosoftDocs/well-architected/well-architected/services/messaging/event-hubs/reliability.md

 ## Source artifacts

-To find Event Hubs namespaces with **Basic** SKU, use the following query:
+To find Event Hub namespaces with **Basic** SKU, use the following query:

 ```sql
 Resources